aosasona/php-jwt-auth/README.md

 # PHP Starter

 This is a PHP starter project.
 It allows you to set up a dockerized PHP project loaded with the bare minimum you need fast.
 It also includes a good routing package suitable for APIs and static sites; the `.htaccess` file has been written to match this.
+Just fork this repository and start coding!

 ## Requirements
 - PHP 7.1+